Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Stochastic Message Passing

 \subsection{Non-linear Extensions}

-One may question whether a more sophisticated variant of Eq.~\eqref{eq:SMPframe} can further improve the expressiveness of SMP.
+One may be curious whether a more sophisticated variant of Eq.~\eqref{eq:SMPframe} can further improve the expressiveness of SMP.
 There are three adjustable components in Eq.~\eqref{eq:SMPframe}: two GNNs in propagating the stochastic matrix and node features, respectively, and an output function.
 In theory, adopting non-linear models as either component is able to enhance the expressiveness of SMP.
-Indeed, if we use a sufficiently expressive GNN in learning $\tilde{\mathbf{E}}$ instead of linear propagations, we can prove a more general version of Theorem~\ref{thm:walksim2} as follows. \begin{theorem} An SMP variant following Eq.\eqref{eq:SMPframe} with $\mathcal{F}_{\text{GNN}}\left(\mathbf{A},\mathbf{E}; \mathbf{W} \right)$ containing $L$ layers can preserve any length-$L$ walk-based proximity (the length of a proximity is the maximum length of all its walks) if the message-passing and updating functions in the GNN are sufficiently expressive. \end{theorem} The formulation and proof of the theorem are given in Appendix~\ref{sec:sophi}.
-Results regarding the model expressiveness in permutation-equivariant tasks have also been explored in the literature~\citep{keriven2019universal,loukas2019graph,xu2018powerful}.
+Indeed, if we use a sufficiently expressive GNN in learning $\tilde{\mathbf{E}}$ instead of linear propagations, we can prove a more general version of Theorem~\ref{thm:walksim2}.